Capacity of Finite-State Channels with Delayed Feedback: Bounds on Feedback Capacity

 Now that we have defined a BCJR-invariant input distribution, the lower bound can be introduced. \begin{theorem}\cite[Theorem $3$]{Sabag_UB_IT} If the initial state $s_0$ is available to both the encoder and the decoder, then the feedback capacity of a strongly connected unifilar FSC is bounded by

-for all aperiodic inputs $P_{X|S,Q}\in\mathcal{P}_\pi$ that are BCJR-invariant, and for all irreducible $Q$-graphs with $q_0$ such that $(s_0,q_0)$ lies in an aperiodic closed communicating class. \end{theorem} Henceforth, we refer to a pair of a $Q$-graph and an input distribution $P_{X|S,Q}$ that satisfies the BCJR-invariant property as a \emph{graph-based encoder}. \begin{remark} The upper bound in Theorem \ref{theorem:Q_UB} can be formulated as a convex optimization \cite{OronBasharfeedback}.
+for all aperiodic inputs $P_{X|S,Q}\in\mathcal{P}_\pi$ that are BCJR-invariant, and for all irreducible $Q$-graphs with $q_0$ such that $(s_0,q_0)$ lies in an aperiodic closed communicating class. \end{theorem} Henceforth, we refer to a pair of a $Q$-graph and an input distribution $P_{X|S,Q}$ that satisfies the BCJR-invariant property as a \emph{graph-based encoder}.

+\begin{remark} The upper bound in Theorem \ref{theorem:Q_UB} can be formulated as a convex optimization \cite{OronBasharfeedback}.
 As a result, for a fixed $Q$-graph, the upper bound can be efficiently evaluated.
 On the other hand, the lower bound optimization results in a non-convex optimization problem, but it still has the advantage that any feasible point (i.e. BCJR-invariant input distribution) induces a graph-based encoder.
 It was shown in \cite{OronBasharfeedback} that any graph-based encoder implies a simple coding scheme that achieves the lower bound.
-The scheme is based on an extension of posterior matching \cite{shayevitz_posterior_mathcing} to channels with memory \cite{OronBasharfeedback,Sabag_BIBO}. \end{remark} \begin{remark} The selection of the $Q$-graph significantly impacts the performance of the bounds.
-To identify a $Q$-graph that will result in capacity-achieving bounds, we suggest conducting an exhaustive search over all possible $Q$-graphs, as explained in detail in \cite{OronBasharfeedback}.
-While such an exploration can become computationally expensive with increasing $Q$-graph size, it is often sufficient to consider a small cardinality graph to obtain tight or nearly tight bounds.
-Another approach is to evaluate the performance of Markov $Q$-graphs, which often provide good bounds.
+The scheme is based on the posterior matching principle in \cite{shayevitz_posterior_mathcing}, but for channels with memory whose details are given in \cite{OronBasharfeedback,Sabag_BIBO}. \end{remark} \begin{remark} The selection of the $Q$-graph significantly impacts the performance of the bounds.
+To identify a $Q$-graph with good performance, we suggest conducting an exhaustive search over all possible $Q$-graphs, as explained in detail in \cite{OronBasharfeedback}.
+While such an exploration can become computationally expensive with increasing $Q$-graph size, it is often sufficient to consider a small cardinality graph to obtain good performance or capacity-achieving bounds.
+Another approach is to evaluate the performance of Markov $Q$-graphs, which often provide good performance bounds.
 A Matlab implementation of the optimization problems, including the $Q$-graph search methods, is available in \cite{Github_OronBashar}. \end{remark}